355 Fifth Avenue, Suite 624

 There are various types of complete dentures.
 A conventional full denture is made and placed in the patient's mouth after the remaining teeth are removed and tissues have healed.
 Healing may take several months.

-An immediate full denture is insertes immediately after the remaining teeth are removed.
-The dentist take measurement and makes models of the patient's jaws during a preliminary visit.
+An immediate full denture is inserted immediately after the remaining teeth are removed.
+The dentist takes measurements and makes models of the patient's jaws during a preliminary visit.
 With immediate dentures, the denture wearer does not have to be without teeth during the healing period.

 The framework of the full denture, called the base, generally is made of flesh-colored acrylic plastic.
-The base of the upper denture covers the palate (the roof of the mouth) while that of the lower is shaped more like a horseshoe to accommodate room for tongue.
+The base of the upper denture covers the palate, (the roof of the mouth), while that of the lower is shaped more like a horseshoe to accommodate room for the tongue.
 The gum and bone tissues of the dental ridge support the denture.
 The base, which conforms closely to the ridge, is held in place with a thin film of saliva.

 If you have a few sound individual teeth, the tooth roots may be used to provide support for an over denture.
 Root canal therapy is performed on the teeth.
 Then the dentist reduces the teeth to just above the gum line.
 The dentist will fabricate a denture that is inserted over the roots and the gums.

-A complete denture may be attached to several implants (artificial roots that attach directly to the jaw), which allows a secure fit.
+A complete denture may be attached to several implants, (artificial roots that attach directly to the jaw), which allow a secure fit.
 Properly healed implants can help reduce jaw and gum shrinkage.
 Your dentist will determine what type of denture is right for you.

-The good things about dentures is that they can be made to closely resemble your natural teeth.
-These may be little change in your appearance and full dentures may even improve the look of your smile.
+The good thing about dentures is that they can be made to closely resemble your natural teeth.
+There may be little change in your appearance and full dentures may even improve the look of your smile.

 Eating with dentures takes a little practice.
 Start with soft foods cut into small portions.
 Chewing slow and using both sides of your mouth at the same time will prevent the dentures from moving out of place.
 Other types of foods can be gradually added until you resume your normal diet.

 Speaking with your new dentures will also require practice.
 Reading out loud and repeating difficult words in front of the mirror will help.
-Speaking slowly will help eliminate muffles speech.
-If they sometimes slip out of place when you laugh, cough or smile, you can reposition them by gently biting down and swallowing.
+Speaking slowly will help eliminate muffled speech.
+If they sometimes slip out of place when you laugh, cough, or smile, you can reposition them by gently biting down and swallowing.